WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 7 STEPS TO POOP

 Creating pressure is a great technique that helps with constipation.

-This step is similar to the one mentioned above but, the difference is that you create pressure from the abdomen, going down towards the rectum.
+This step is similar to the one mentioned above.
+The difference is that you create pressure from the middle abdomen, going down towards the rectum.

-When you do this kind of movement or push, all three parts of your body will expand and move in some way.
+When you do this kind of movement or strain, all three parts of your body will expand and move in some way.

-This type of push, contraction or muscle movement directly affects the large intestine.
+This type of strain, contraction, or muscle movement directly affects the large intestine.

 This step will make the stool move without pain and irritation.
 The stool passes the small intestine and the large intestine.